 The available evidence indicates that the BW 2016 aftershock sequence is continuing, and will continue into the foreseeable future.
-What is currently being observed may well represent the initiation of a new long-term seismicity regime for the Whitsunday Passage area.
+What is currently being observed may well represent the continuation of a new long-term seismicity regime for the Bowen/Whitsunday Passage area.

-Although the 28 unlocated events listed in Table 1 are not included in the Main CQSRG Earthquake Catalogue, CQSRG has the source data used to identify those events on record, and this data can be made available to interested parties on request.
+Although the 27 unlocated events listed in Table 1 are not included in the Main CQSRG Earthquake Catalogue, CQSRG has the source data used to identify those events on record, and this data can be made available to interested parties on request.

-CQSRG Main Earthquake Catalogue 2019
+CQSRG Main Earthquake Catalogue 2021

-During 2019, 55 earthquake events were detected, located, and catalogued by CQSRG.
+During 2021, 51 earthquake events were detected, located, and catalogued by CQSRG.
 Details of these events are provided in Table 2.
 The online full version of the CQSRG catalogue can be accessed at http://cqsrg.org/catalogue/.
-The 55 events listed in Table 2 include the 10 Bowen aftershock events that were sufficiently well recorded to have been located.
+The 51 events listed in Table 2 include the 26 Bowen aftershock events that were sufficiently well recorded to have been located.

-An additional 28 Bowen aftershock events were identified, but insufficient recordings of those events were available to allow for reliable locations.
+An additional 65 Bowen aftershock events were identified, but insufficient recordings of those events were available to allow for reliable locations.
 While the methodology used to identify BW 2016 aftershocks is considered reliable, it is possible that a small number of them (less than 3%) have been incorrectly assigned.
-For this reason, these 28 events have not been included in the main CQSRG Earthquake Catalogue, but are included in a CQSRG Supplementary Catalogue, listed in Table 1, and shown in Figure 3.
+For this reason, these 65 events have not been included in the main CQSRG Earthquake Catalogue, but are included in a CQSRG Supplementary Catalogue, listed in Table 1.